Shaheer-khan-github/MLOps-Model-Development/README.md

 # Learn Effective MLOps: Model Development

-This repository contains materials for our [MLOps Course](https://www.wandb.courses/courses/effective-mlops-model-development)
+This repository contains materials from the Weights and Biases course [MLOps Course](https://www.wandb.courses/courses/effective-mlops-model-development)

 Bringing machine learning models to production is challenging, with a continuous iterative lifecycle that consists of many complex components.